You’re good at something, and you want to help people get better at that thing.

 Moving onto something more significant:

 The customization, as I talked about earlier, is a bit limited.
-Now, the basics are still pretty solid.
+Now, the basics are

 For example, Teachable has decent attention to color: